Teea Goans: The Way I Remember It

 In 2010, Goans released The Way I Remember It, her debut album, a collection of 11 cover songs.
 Joe Spivey, the multi-instrumental performer of The Time Jumpers, is credited as an associate producer.
 The album's musicians included Spivey with three other Time Jumpers members in the production mix: steel guitarist Paul Franklin and fiddlers Aubrey Haynie and Kenny Sears.

 The songs' composers include many members of the Nashville Songwriters Hall of Fame.
 From Ernest Tubb came "Walking The Floor Over You", Willie Nelson contributed "I'm Still Not Over You" (recorded by Ray Price in 1967), Merle Haggard and Red Lane "I Didn't Mean To Love You", Curly Putman and Sonny Thronkmorton's "Made For Loving You" (a top ten hit for Doug Stone) and Joe Allen's "Lying in My Arms" (a minor hot for Rex Allen Jnr).
 The recording of the Bill Anderson classic "Walk Out Backwards", was in 1961 his second Top 10.

 Dan Tyminski, the singing voice of George Clooney on the Oh Brother Where Art Thou soundtrack "Man of Constant Sorrow", was Goans' vocal partner on the ballad "Made For Loving You".

 That's Just Me

 In 2012, Goans released That's Just Me, her second album.
 The album contains 13 songs, both covers and original material.
 It was produced by Terry Choate, a mentor to Goans, the man who elevated The Time Jumpers from a bar band to multiple Grammy nominations.
 Goans covered the songs "Misty Blue", "Nobody Wins", and "I’ve Done Enough Dyin' Today" by Larry Gatlin.
 Additionally, Goans included "Over the Rainbow", from the 1939 film The Wizard of Oz, after witnessing the reaction of an audience of World War II veterans to her live performance of the song.

+Memories To Burn

+In 2014, Goans released Memories to Burn, her third album.
+It included the traditional hymn Great is Thy Faithfulness.
+This album addtionally featured covers of Louis Armstrong's "What a Wonderful World", Merle Haggard's Sing a Sad Song, England Dan and John Ford Coley's What's Forever For and Mariah Carey's All I Want for Christmas Is You.